 - a.
-Have a cumulative GPA of 2.25 or higher unless in the Teacher Education Program where a GPA of 2.75 or higher is required. - b.
-Have pre-registered (day students) to complete all degree requirements during the immediately following summer term. - c.
-For students in the Evening Program, demonstrate that all degree requirements can be completed during the immediately following summer sessions 1 and 2. - d.
+Have a cumulative GPA of 2.25 or higher unless in the Teacher Education Program where a GPA of 2.75 or higher is required. - Have pre-registered (day students) to complete all degree requirements during the immediately following summer term. - c.
+For students in the Evening Program, demonstrate that all degree requirements can be completed during the immediately following summer session. - d.
 Have completed and filed with the Registrar's Office an Intent To Graduate Form by the end of their junior year.